Grand Slam (Philippines): Winners

-2024 Creamline Cool Smashers
+2024–25 Creamline Cool Smashers

-In the 2024 PVL season, the Creamline Cool Smashers became the first team in the league to win all three conference championships in a season.
+Despite the 2024–25 PVL season having four conferences, the league didn't clarify the extension to the season until January 2026.
+Since the Creamline Cool Smashers won all three conferences in 2024 and the old calendar used until 2023 ran through a full calendar year, they are considered by multiple publications to have achieved the first PVL Grand Slam.
 The team included players such as Michele Gumabao, Bernadeth Pons, Jema Galanza, Jeanette Panaga, and Tots Carlos among others.

 In the 2024 All-Filipino Conference, the top four teams would advance to the final round.
 Creamline were tied with the PLDT High Speed Hitters in match wins for the fourth-place spot, and clinched the final berth with a lead in match points (24–23).
 In the championship, the team were matched against sister team Choco Mucho Flying Titans, who they swept in two games to win the first conference title of the season.

 In the Reinforced Conference, the team won eight of their ten games during the first two rounds, enough to rank Creamline third place overall and advance to the final round.
 In the semifinal match, the Cool Smashers faced the Cignal HD Spikers.
 After the first two sets, Creamline were down 0–2 but miraculously completed a reverse sweep to defeat Cignal in five sets and advance to the championship against the Akari Chargers.
 They defeated Akari in straight sets to win the second conference title of the season.

 By reaching the semifinals of the Reinforced Conference, the team qualified and participated in the 2024 Invitational Conference.
 The team went undefeated in the preliminary round before once again facing off against Cignal for the championship.
 Creamline were once again trailing, going 1–2 after three sets, but went on to win the next two sets to accomplish the first Grand Slam in Premier Volleyball League history.